OK, so you’re at the crossroads: How do you update your kitchen without spending a motza?

 Whether it’s spilt oil, last week’s beef stroganoff or some fluoro Acai from that 2012 health kick, it all takes its toll and new kitchens don’t stay looking new for long.

-Quick and easy option for a new(ish) looking kitchen?
-A brand-spanking new splashback.
+A quick and easy option for a new(ish) looking kitchen?
+A brand-spanking-new splashback.
 You’d be surprised at how one small thing can change a space.

 The easiest way to do this is to tile right over your old tiled splashback.
 But there a few hurdles to overcome first.